Adds immediate canopy, scale, and visual weight to open properties.

 Common Questions

-Can you source specimen trees?
+Do you source mature trees?

 NEXT STEP